FranckPachot/jsonbench/README.md

 # JSONBench

-A small benchmark is used to run the same workload on MongoDB and PostgreSQL and compare CPU usage and other resource usage metrics.
+This small benchmark runs the same workload with the same throughput on MongoDB and PostgreSQL and compares CPU usage and other resource usage metrics.

-_This is a work in progress, and the goal is to show how to compare databases on specific workloads, based on facts and knowing the context, and not to give general results.
-It is called JSONBench because it is a frequent question to compare storing documents in MongoDB, a document database, or in PostgreSQL, a SQL database with a JSONB datatype_
+Branches in this repository tag a set of scripts, configurations, results, and analyses to ensure all conclusions can be verified and re-run.
+- [20250219](https://github.com/FranckPachot/jsonbench/tree/20250219---id-generation-and-clustering---10kb-docs) runs four benchmarks with different primary key options: UUIDv7, UUIDv4, ObjectID/Sequence, and non-clustered collection.

 ## Example